 WHAT IS A DEDUCTIBLE IN HEALTH INSURANCE

-What Is Deductible In Health Insurance?
+What Is a Deductible in Health Insurance?
 (With Example)

-By deductible, your insurer means that amount which you need to pay by yourself, and the rest of the amount will be compensated by the insurance company.
-If you still have not understood the concept of deductible, let us help you with an example.
+By deductible, your insurer means the amount that you need to pay by yourself, and the rest of the amount will be compensated by the insurance company.
+If you still have not understood the concept of a deductible, let us help you with an example.

 Suppose you make a health care claim of Rs 50,000, and the deductible amount of your health insurance policy is Rs 15,000, then your insurance company will be compensating an amount of Rs (50,000-15,000=35,000).
 The remaining 15,000 will be paid by you.